zd3nik/SubSim/protocol.md

                       |            Column numbers start at 1.
                       |    Y     = The row number of the torpedo destination.
                       |            Row numbers start at 1.
+                      |
+                      |  NOTE: The torpedo destination may not be a square that contains a
+                      |        permanent obstacle.
     ------------------|---------------------------------------------------------------------------
     D|tn|id|dir       |  Deploy a mine from the specified submarine.
+                      |
                       |  The mine is deployed to the square adjacent to submarine in the specified
                       |  direction.
                       |